 12: Choose the right campsite

-When camping in winter and cold weather, choose a campsite that has some shelter and protection from the elements, and configure it to take advantage of the position of the sun during the day.
+One of the most important aspects to camping is to choose a campsite that has some shelter and protection from the elements, and configure it to take advantage of the position of the sun during the day.
 Sitting in the sun is a great way to help you warm up.

 13: Provide an enclosed living area